pdidev/tutorial/README.md

 \attention
-To gain a better understanding of the information provided by the trace plugin, the order of calls of differents "share" is changed in the ex6 after the iteration loops.
+To gain a better understanding of the information provided by the trace plugin, the call order of different "share" is changed in the ex6 after the main loop.

 The order of share are importants when we used a metadata.
 We explain that without `::PDI_multi_expose` to be more clear.